crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 In this tutorial, we will provide a step-by-step guide to deploying a cluster from scratch.
-Our recommended procedure assumes you have completed the :ref:`signup process <sign-up>` and have created an organization (either through AzureAD setup or through the Amazon Cognito signup process).
+Our recommended procedure assumes you have completed the :ref:`signup process <sign-up>`.
+If you're a first-time user, new organization was created for you as a part of the login process.
+If not, you will need to create one manually to proceed.
 The simplest way to then deploy a cluster quickly is to subscribe to CrateDB Cloud using your credit card.
 Here we will explain how to do so, from the initial subscribing to the deployment itself.
 Our payment processing and billing are powered by `Stripe`_.
 It is also possible to use your AWS or Azure subscription as a payment.
 To follow these steps, go to the `Cloud Console`_.

 .. rubric:: Table of contents